MalteRichert/notion-prettyprint/README.md

 - Nesting of numbered lists is not styled as in Notion but in LaTeX default with labels 1., (a), i., A.
 - All numbered lists currently start at 1, even if they start at some other number in Notion.
 - Images are not indented.
 I think that's fine though.
+- Tables of contents are ignored for now.
+LaTeX does a better job of that.